-Here’s the reason why I would automatically choose a briefcase over a backpack if I had to go somewhere right now.
+The reason why I would automatically choose a briefcase over a backpack if I had to go somewhere right now?
 Briefcases look good.
 Backpacks don’t.
 When I have a meeting.
 When I’m going on a formal visit, having a briefcase means I mean business.

 Let me just say.
 I hate how backpacks look.
 I absolutely hate them.
 It’s incredibly hard to look professional with a backpack.
 Briefcases just look more professional than any backpack I have seen thus far.
 And this Hamptons Carbon looks fantastic.
 That’s why I got it.
 The carbon look makes you look business ready.